 Charles Udomsaph

-Charles Udomsaph is an Associate Teaching Professor in the Walsh School of Foreign Service at Georgetown University.
+Charles Udomsaph is a Teaching Professor in the Walsh School of Foreign Service at Georgetown University.
 He teaches the statistics and econometrics sequence for the Global Human Development Program, as well as a Stata practicum for undergraduates.
-Since 2003, Professor Udomsaph also works as a consultant for the World Bank, most recently with the Africa and the Middle East and North Africa regions.
-Completed projects range from the implementation of enterprise surveys in Southeast Asia to capacity building in Cameroon and Rwanda.
-His current research focuses on private sector development in Africa and the Middle East, specifically the quantitative assessment of firm-level technological capabilities and its impact on job creation and firm productivity in conflict-affected municipalities.
+Since 2003, Professor Udomsaph has worked as a consultant for the World Bank, most recently with the Africa and the Middle East and North Africa regions.
+Completed projects range from the implementation of enterprise surveys in Southeast Asia to capacity building in Jordan and Rwanda.
+His current research focuses on private sector development in Africa and West Asia, specifically the quantitative assessment of firm-level technological capabilities and its impact on job creation and total factor productivity in conflict-affected municipalities.
 He is a graduate of Georgetown University’s BSFS/MSFS program and holds a PhD in Economics from the University of California, Berkeley.